The FUS Sixth Form Community

 Pastoral Care

 Ferndown Upper School have a fantastic team that handle pastoral care for students, full information can be found on our main school site.
+We are lucky to benefit from a dedicated Sixth Form Pastoral Manager who is available for drop ins or appointments with students to support them with their wellbeing.

 Safeguarding